 Most motorists don't do the number-crunching exercise, so they get ripped off by toll roads and don't realise it.
 Sit down one day, add up what you have spent in fuel over 12 months, then drag out your toll accounts and add up what you blew in toll fees.
 For the average motorist in Sydney, the result may be a nasty shock.
 Some people don't mind paying to drive on those toll roads, but that is their choice and their money being squandered.
 As far as I am concerned, if an expense can be avoided, then it's worth avoiding it.
 Toll roads are easy to avoid and the amount of money saved is not just a few dollars - it's usually more than what you spend on fuel.

 Of course sometimes it is very difficult to avoid toll roads such as the Sydney Harbour Bridge and Tunnel for people who live in the Northern Beaches areas and need to go to Sydney Airport or suburbs close to the Sydney CBD south of the Parramatta River.
 This is why the Sydney Harbour crossings should be free, because there is no feasible alternative route.

-However, it has been shown that a boycott of the CCT and LCT does work and people power can send these toll roads broke, to the point where with luck, they will be eventually resumed by the government and turned into freeways.
+However, it has been shown that a boycott of the CCT and LCT does work and people power can send these toll roads broke, to the point where with luck, they will be eventually have to be resumed by the government and turned into freeways.